-The long, warm days of summer have arrived.
+The long, warm days of summer will soon arrive.
 There’s no better way to spend them than sipping your favorite beverage with friends, outdoors.
 As for me, I always love a refreshing seasonal cocktail.

 Summertime brings an abundance of fresh fruits and herbs that can be mixed into all sorts of flavorful craft cocktails.

 It’s fun to experiment – whether infusing your libation of choice* with an herb or creating interesting simple syrups, be creative!
 Try some of these paired flavors and you’re on your way to becoming an amateur mixologist.

 All of the following cocktails are made as martinis.
 However, they can be served over ice, too.
 And of course, you can “spice” them up a bit more with a heavier hand on the alcohol.